wfaultms/cintel-02-app/SHINY.md

 - On Windows: `.venv\Scripts\activate`
 - On macOS/Linux: `source .venv/bin/`

-## Install Libaries into Virtual Environment
+## Install Libraries into Virtual Environment

 Install current libraries used in this project into our virtual environment.